 Netflix is very transparent in many ways.
-The company publishes a lot of data about its performance and gives a lot of visibility to the way it manages its operations.
-This extends to the company culture and to the way it manages people.
+The company publishes a lot of data about its performance and gives a lot of visibility to how it manages its operations.
+This extends to the company culture and how it works with people.

 For example, at Netflix, employee performance is based on ratings given by colleagues.
-This can cause anxiety among employees, but the company has created a culture that mitigates that anxiety.
+This can cause employee anxiety, but the company has created a culture that mitigates that anxiety.